jacknlawson/jacknlawson.github.io/ocdanddivination.md

 In addition to consulting standards works on OCD and histories of psychiatry, my research was aided by five psychiatrists in both the UK and the US.

-My research was published in two parts, in _Le Journal de M__édicines Cun__éiformes_, Vol. 8 2006 and Vol. 9 2007.
+My research was published in two parts, in _Le Journal de Médicines Cunéiformes_, Vol. 8 2006 and Vol. 9 2007.

 Presentations of my findings have been given at: